If you are unsure how to advise a student in need of support or suggestions of any kind,

 Referrals can be made by completing an online report form.
 Although reports can be made 24 hours a day, the SOCT is generally available Monday through Friday, 8 a.m. to 5 p.m.
 You can also email email@example.com or call 303-492-7348.The online report is preferred because it asks specific questions and it is in the reporting person’s own words.

 If you think you need immediate consultation or response you should consider calling 911.
-If it is after-hours and not a situation best managed through the police, you can call Counseling and Psychological Services (CAPS) for 24 hour support at 303-492-6766.
+If it is after-hours and not a situation best managed through the police, you can call Counseling and Psychiatric Services (CAPS) for 24-hour support at 303-492-2277.

 Please keep in mind that calls to CAPS are not reported to the SOCT due to confidentiality restrictions.
 It is recommended that you also complete an SOCT referral, even if you receive assistance through CAPS.